smokebamboo/tinyos3/README.md

+###############

+About This Repository
+This repository is a mirror of the original project [tinyos3]((https://github.com/taconoodle/tinyos3)), which I collaborated on as a developer.
+During development, my contributions were made locally, so my individual commits are not reflected in the GitHub history.

+### My Contributions
+- Developed and optimized the core logic involving pipelines, socket communication, and multithreading
+- Participated in debugging, testing
+- Contributed to discussions on design decisions, code structure, and system scalability

+This fork is intended to showcase my work and involvement in the project while giving full credit to the original repository and team.

+###############
 # TinyOS v.3

 TinyOS is a very small operating system, built on top of a simple-minded virtual machine, whose purpose is